A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Conclusions

 \section{Conclusions}

-In a previous work~\cite{Pasumarti_2022}, we performed a single source unbinned likelihood analysis to determine the correlation between IceCube neutrinos and ATNF catalogie of pulsars.
+In a previous work~\cite{Pasumarti_2022}, we have performed a single source unbinned likelihood analysis to determine the spatial correlation between IceCube neutrinos and ATNF catalog of pulsars.
 In this work, we extend that analysis by doing a stacking analysis~\cite{Kamionkowski,Li22}, in which the signal PDFs of all the sources are combined into a single stack.
-We then calculate $TS$ as a function of the total neutrino flux at 100 TeV for three different signal weighting schemes and three spectral indices for each weighting method.
-This plot for all the three signal weights can be found in \ref{fig:TS_spl}.
-For $w_{model}$=1, where the signal from every pulsar is weighted equally, we find the maximum value of $TS$ of around 13.
-However, we verified using bootstrapping tests that this cannot be real signal, since we obtain the same value of $TS$ by swapping the declinations of the pulsars.
-Therefore, this excess cannot be due to a real signal.
-Furthermore, this excess vanishes for the other two signal weighting schemes where the contribution from every pulsar is scaled according to inverse square distance or $S_{1400}$.
-Therefore, we conclude that there is no statistically significant excess between the TeV neutrinos detected by IceCube and the stacked contribution from radio pulsars.
-We then calculate the 95\% c.l. upper limits on the total neutrino flux of the pulsars in \ref{fig:UL_spl}.
+We then calculate $TS$ (cf. Eq.~\ref{eq:TS}) as a function of the total neutrino flux at 100 TeV for three different signal weighting schemes and three spectral indices for each weighting method.
+These plots for all the three signal weights can be found in Figure~\ref{fig:TS_spl}.
+We find no statistically significant excess from the pulsars in our analysis.
+We repeat the analysis with different declination bands and find no excess originating due to the pulsars.
+Therefore, we conclude that there is no statistically significant correlation between the TeV neutrinos detected by IceCube and the stacked contribution from radio pulsars.
+We then calculate the 95\% c.l. upper limits on the total neutrino flux of the pulsars, which can be found in Figure~\ref{fig:UL_spl}.

 In the spirit of open science, we have made our analysis codes and the data used for our analysis publicly available.
 This can be found at \url{https://github.com/DarkWake9/IceCube-Package}